Shashank-Holla/LING-L645/project/README.md

 ## Dataset

 [VQA dataset](https://visualqa.org/) has been used for the model training and inference.
+This dataset contains open-ended questions about images.
+The images are from COCO dataset and contain about 80,000 training images.

 To download and prepare the dataset-

 ```
 python3 prepare_data.py './data'